The concept of a continuing sinful nature in Christ existed long before the advent of The New International Version (NIV).

 Of course, Scripture is logically consistent and holy.
 And, the mechanism of the death of the sinful nature is within Christ Himself:

-“(6) Knowing this, that our old person was crucified with Him, that the body of sin might be destroyed and done away with, that from now on we should not serve sin.
-(7) For the person who has died is freed from sin.”
-Romans 6:6-7
+“(6) For we know that our old self was crucified with him so that the body ruled by sin might be done away with, that we should no longer be slaves to sin— (7) because anyone who has died has been set free from sin.”
+Romans 6:6-7 (NIV 2011)

 When He died on that cross, He took our old selves with Him.
 The old sinful Adamic nature that we had, died in the old person in Christ.
-His death was our guarantee of the new persons we are with our new natures.
+His death was our guarantee of the new persons we are with our new natures and spirits.

 “Whereby are given to us exceedingly great and precious promises: that by these you might be sharers of the divine nature, having escaped the corruption that is in the world through lust.”
 2 Peter 1:4

 “I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.”
 Ezekiel 36:26

 Background information: the twenty original sinful nature references in the 1984 NIV [and a KJV]: